 So, you can play virtual or video roulette, a computer simulation of a roulette table (these days, these are very life-like).
 This is similar in some ways to play a slot machine, and we review a wide selection of virtual roulette games and casinos on this site.

-OR, you can play live roulette, or live dealer roulette at sites like Wombat Casino, in which you place your bets on a real table at a real casino, and watch the action unfold over a webcam feed.
+OR, you can play live roulette with dealers at sites like Wombat Casino, where you place your bets on a real table at a real casino or in a studio, and watch the action unfold over a webcam feed.

 Wombat has both Net Ent and Evolution live gaming feeds.
-Or check out the live roulette tables over at Betway Live Casino or 32Red – other great options.
+Or check out the live roulette tables over at All British Live Casino or 32Red – other great options.

 Players looking for biased roulette wheels favour these kinds of games.
 You can also play live games on a TV channel.
 These games are harder to find now as the quality of the web games is so good.

 New players only.
 Wagering occurs from real balance first.
 50x wagering the bonus, contribution may vary per game.
 Available on selected games only.
 The wagering requirement is calculated on bonus bets only.
 Bonus is valid for 30 Days from issue.
 Max conversion: 5 times the bonus amount.
 Full terms apply.

-So which is the superior game?
+So which are the superior games?
 Well, both have their advantages.
-Virtual roulette is fast, there´s always a seat free and there are hundreds of variants to choose from, whether you prefer French Roulette, Mini Roulette or American Roulette.
+Virtual roulette is fast, there’s always a seat free, and there are hundreds of variants to choose from, whether you prefer French Roulette, Mini Roulette or American Roulette.

-Live roulette, like the games that you’ll see over at Monkey Casino, on the other hand, is closer to the experience that you’d get at Las Vegas, Macau or Monaco.
-The game is played on real wheels.
+Live roulette, such as the games at Monkey Casino, is closer to the experience that you’d get at Las Vegas, Macau or Monaco.
+The game is played on actual wheels.
 And some people prefer this: a real wheel will have tiny imperfections and some players believe this gives them an edge.
-We’d caution that these days the wheels are manufactured pretty much flawlessly, but you make up your own mind.
+We’d caution that modern wheels are manufactured flawlessly, but you make up your mind.

 Pros and Cons of Live Dealer Games